Jollyhrothgar/deep_learning/README.md

 ## Modify your Docker image to suit your needs

-Now that you have a Docker image which supports GPU-accellerated tensorflow (thanks, Google, Docker, and friendly internet strangers that are far more patient than I am!), you might want to modify it to suit your needs.
+Now that you have a Docker image which supports GPU-accelerated tensorflow (thanks, Google, Docker, and friendly internet strangers that are far more patient than I am!), you might want to modify it to suit your needs.